Skip to content

 """Evaluate a mathematical expression."""

-Or make it conditional:
+Or make it conditional based on parameter values:

-Conditional safety
+Conditional approval

 def is_recent_search_result(url: str):